 Lost In Danville

-The second Monogram suggests that Doofenshmirtz may have fallen victim to fowl play, Perry races off with a look of worry on his face.
+The second Monogram suggests that Doofenshmirtz may have fallen victim to foul play, Perry races off with a look of worry on his face.

 Specials and Miscellaneous